Report Table of Contents:

 Power Server Capacity

-When it comes to the total number of IBM Power servers organizations use, the IBM i Marketplace Survey shows impressively stable patterns year after year, and this year is no different.
-Customers with two or more IBM Power servers are generally running some form of hardware or software-based high availability.
+Different companies and users fill out the survey each year.
+Even so, when it comes to the total number of IBM Power servers organizations use, the IBM i Marketplace Survey shows impressively stable patterns year after year.
+Customers with two or more IBM Power servers are generally running some form of hardware- or software-based high availability.

-The trend of taking advantage of virtual machine technology is one that we expect to continue in future editions of the IBM i Marketplace Survey.
+We expect the use of virtual machine technology to continue growing over time.
 This allows customers to run separate environments for development, quality assurance, high availability, Linux, and AIX alongside their IBM i production environment all in one physical IBM Power server.
-It also enables reduced power consumption and more effective utilization of resources.
+Because of the scale up nature of IBM i, you can add more processors, storage, and memory without increasing your power consumption.

 Other Operating Systems

 Most companies using IBM i also run additional operating systems beside it.
-Windows took the lead for a ninth consecutive year with 82% of respondents also using Windows servers.
-Linux is also becoming increasingly competitive as 57% of businesses are using this operating system.
+Windows leads, as it has in every previous year.
+Linux is competitive, with 52% of survey respondents using this operating system.

-It is interesting that Windows is staying high amongst Linux growth.
-This signifies that people could be shifting to using three operating systems in their environment.
-Growth in Linux could be based on new Linux workloads they are adding to their environment, while the Windows servers are staying around for those legacy workloads.
-Instead of replacing and moving legacy workloads, IT teams seem to be standing up different servers alongside Windows to eliminate the effort of moving servers where things are working properly.
+It’s interesting that Linux growth hasn’t cut into Windows usage.
+This suggests that people could be shifting to using three operating systems in their environment.
+Growth in Linux could be based on new Linux workloads they are adding to their environment, while the Windows servers are staying around to assist with modernizing workloads.
+Instead of replacing and moving the workloads to other platforms, IT teams seem to be standing up different servers alongside Windows to eliminate the effort of moving servers where things are working properly.
+Often, we see IBM i serving as the centralized database server with other non-IBM i applications depending on this data via API calls.

 Infrastructure Location

-Historically and even today, IBM i users run most of their workloads on-premises.
-For example, in 2023 organizations plan to run 80% of their IBM i workloads on-premises.
-But, at the same time, there is a gradual increase in people using IBM i in the cloud.
-Those who chose the cloud over the on-premises installations, also choose to run the majority of their workloads in the cloud.
+Typically, IBM i users run most of their workloads on-premises.
+That’s certainly true this year, with 75% of organizations planning to run their IBM i workloads on-premises.
+At the same time, interest in IBM i in the cloud remains steady – and those who choose the cloud over the on-premises installations tend to run the majority of their workloads in the cloud.

 RECOMMENDATION: